Shakeskeyboarde/mknew/README.md

 A template can be a single file or a whole directory.
 Directories are copied recursively.

-Any text file can contain template placeholders, which are "prompt" strings surrounded by triple curly braces (eg. `{{{prompt}}}`).
+Any text file can contain template placeholders, which are "prompt" strings surrounded by triple curly braces or triple tildes (eg. `{{{prompt}}}` or `~~~prompt~~~`).
 The first time a unique template placeholder is encountered, the user will be prompted to enter a value.
 All placeholders will be replaced in copied text files.

 Example: `templates/foo/data.json`